 - Join an association.
 If you want to be treated like a professional, you need to be a part of a professional membership association.
 Your primary choices are the Financial Planning Association (FPA), or the National Association of Personal Financial Advisors (NAPFA); the primary difference is that the latter is for advisors compensated only by fees, so you can only be involved there if you work for a fee-only firm.
 If you're eligible for either, try out a meeting or two with each (if there are local groups for both in your area), and see which one is more comfortable for you.
 (If you are coming to financial planning as a CPA, the Personal Financial Planning section of the AICPA is also a good option in this category.)

 - Join a young/new planner's group.
 The associations all have a group for young planners to join, that gives them the opportunity to network and get to know other young planners.
 For the FPA, it's NexGen; for NAPFA, it's Genesis.
 The early years of your career will have challenges, and it's good to have a group of peers going through similar difficulties, with whom you can relate, commiserate, and get some friendly advice.
 If you're a career changer who is new to financial planning but not "young" (as both NexGen and Genesis have age limits), consider the FPA's MPACT (Mid-Profession And Career Transition community) group instead.
+And if you're really serious about going out on your own as an independent advisor, check out XY Planning Network.

 - Get a mentor.
 In continuing to build out your peer and support network for your early years as a financial planner, get a mentor (or several).
 Mentor relationships can be formal or informal.
 For a formal mentor relationship, check out the mentor programs available through both the FPA's MentorMatch and the NAPFA Genesis Mentor Program.
 Alternatively, if there's a particular person you want to work with as a mentor, reach out to him/her directly as well.
 Bear in mind that mentoring means different things to different people, though, so if you reach out yourself you may need to give the relationship some structure; I suggest buying yourself, and your requested mentor, a copy of "The Heart of Mentoring" by David Stoddard to help set a roadmap for expectations.
 For an informal "mentor" relationship, just keep it simple - reach out to anyone you think you can learn something from, offer to buy him/her lunch, ask a lot of questions during your time together, and then just listen and learn!
 You'll be amazed at how much most fellow planners are willing to share, especially with someone who's new to the business.